Elite status with an airline can get you some fantastic benefits: free upgrades, discounts,

 To sign up, you cannot currently be a Medallion status holder or have participated in the status match challenge in the last three years.
 Delta also requires you to submit documentation of current elite status with another airline.

 United has nearly the same status match challenge as Delta.
-That’s good news if you already have status with another airline, but, since it doesn’t offer a straight challenge, you’re out of luck if you don’t have status.
+That’s good news if you already have status with

 These are the requirements you must meet with 90 days to earn a status match with United: